kameko/MOCHI/README.md

+# MOCHI - MOdular CHat Interface

-Simple actor-based Discord chatbot written in F#, mainly to help me get comfortable with F# and learn Akka.NET, as well as to act as a testbed for simple experiments.
-The name Fakka comes from F# + Akka, because I am absolutely hopeless at naming things.
+Simple chatbot written in F# using Akka.NET.
+Primarily will target Discord but is intended to work for any platform.
+Primarily a learning experience for me to get used to F# and Akka, and as a testbed for experiments.

 See [TODO](Tools/Information/TODO.md) for planned features or features already implemented.